 Task Projected Completion Date Notes

 Environmental Review

 Project Engineering (if necessary)

+Didia Das cos Des coment

 Bidding Process/Procurement

 Construction/Demolition

 Project Closeout

 V. PROJECT BUDGET

 This budget must include the applicant's financial commitment, including the total project cost, the portion charged to CDBG funding, and the portion committed by other funding sources.
 This includes in-kind contributions and volunteer labor.
 It should not include amounts for administration.
 Indicate alternative plans if partial funding is awarded for this project: